+CONFIRM

-CONFIRM NOTICE When you click CONFIRM button, The Rotating Unit will move to its initial scanning position.
-The Vertical Beam will be activated to make patient positioning easier.
-The DAP (Dose Area Product), Scan Time and Exposure Time will be displayed below the Scan Information window.
+- The Rotating Unit will move to its initial scanning position. - The Vertical Beam will be activated to make patient positioning easier. - The DAP (Dose Area Product), Scan Time, and Exposure Time will be displayed below the Scan Information window.